Just-Some-Bots/MusicBot/_docs/installing/ubuntu.md

 <a class="expand-all-details">Show/Hide All</a>

-## Ubuntu 18.04
+## Ubuntu 18.04 and 20.04
 <details>
   <summary>Install steps.</summary>

-On Ubuntu 18.04 and lower the system packaged Python is too old for MusicBot.<br>
+On Ubuntu 20.04 and lower the system packaged Python is too old for MusicBot.<br>
 So we install packages for MusicBot as well as those needed to compile Python from source.<br>

 {% highlight bash %}